zohyos7/My_Website/content/home/hero.md

 +++

 <br>
-I'm a PhD student in Psychology at Princeton,
+I'm a PhD student in Psychology / Stats & ML at Princeton. <br>🧠 :robot: 💡 :heart:<br>
-aspring to be a social neuroscientist
-who studies our social & moral minds :purple_heart:
+My research explores how people make decisions regarding issues of justice and morality, the cultural evolution of these processes, <br> and the impact of technology in this evolving landscape
 <br>
 <br>